chef/chef/docs/dev/design_documents/resource_file_content_verification.md

 end
 ```

-Chef may ship built-in verifiers for common checks such as
+Chef may ship built-in verifiers for common checks, such as
 content-type verification.
 Built-in verifiers can be used by passing
 well-known symbols to the verify attribute: